crystalchavez99/ETL-Car-Detect/README.md

 ### Project Idea
 * Fraud Detection in Financial Transactions
-  * Develop a data pipeline for detecting fraudulent financial transactions.
-Collect data from various transaction sources, preprocess and transform the data, and apply machine learning models for fraud detection.
+  * Develop a data pipeline for detecting cars.
+Collect data from various transaction sources, preprocess and transform the data.
 Use PostgreSQL as the database and AWS for hosting and processing the data.

 ### Data Source Selection
 * Still looking into